Case study

 - • routing guest inquiries with enough context for the AI to respond effectively

 More advanced admin features were intentionally deferred.
-The system had to support real usage, maintain sync integrity, and still be clean enough for the next engineer to extend instead of rewrite.
+The system had to support real usage, maintain sync integrity, and stay clean enough for the next engineer to extend instead of rewrite.

 Operational outcome